 - Run the washing machine, the dryer, and the dishwasher only when they’re fully loaded.
 Turn of the dishwasher’s heated dry cycle.

 - Clean the coils on the back of the refrigerator, and make sure the doors seal tightly.
 (Close the door on a piece of paper.
 You should feel tension when you pull it out.)

 - Unplug the TV, computer, phone charger, and other electronics when they’re not in use, or buy an advanced power strip that cuts off the power automatically when not in use.
 Many electronics continue to draw power even when they’re not being used.
 This “vampire load” adds up to $200 per year in an average home.

-And check our blog for seasonal energy efficiency tips.
+For a more in-depth breakdown, check out our seasonal energy efficiency tips.